 Easy (blue): 6 tracks

-There is a larger selection of blue, ie easy tracks.
+There is a more extensive selection of blue (easy tracks).
 The safe and friendly routes for beginners are designed to hone your MTB technique and make you control your bike as confidently as possible.
-From these 6 tracks, a few lead through the woods, but there are some that are on the hillside.
+A few lead through the woods from these six tracks, but some are on the hillside.

-The most characteristic features of the blue track are that the roads are smooth.
+The most characteristic feature of the blue track is that the roads are smooth.
 So they do not particularly need technique.

 Medium (red): 8 tracks

-On the medium tracks of the Serfaus Fiss Ladis park, the road is more technical.
+The road is more technical on the medium tracks of the Serfaus Fiss Ladis Park.
 Here, roots and stones make the terrain more difficult.
-The turns are sharper, the tracks mostly steeper.
+The turns are sharper; the trails are mostly steeper.

-Once you’ve learned the ins and outs of braking and balancing on the blue tracks, you can try one of the red tracks with confidence.
-Fortunately, you have 8 choices.
+Once you’ve learned the ins and outs of braking and balancing on the blue tracks, you can confidently try one of the red tracks.
+Fortunately, you have eight choices.

 Hard (black): 2 tracks

-On the hill called Hill Bill, you can practice on planks, ramps, and even jump off the roof of a tiny cottage.
+On the hill called Hill Bill, you can practice on planks and ramps and even jump off the roof of a tiny cottage.
 For pros only!

 Services

-In the Serfaus Fiss Ladis park, it is possible to take a guided tour with a local guide, enroll in a course (especially recommended for children), or a repair course.
-The course can be requested for just one day or as part of a 6-7 day program.
+In Serfaus Fiss Ladis Park, it is possible to take a guided tour with a local guide, enrol in a course (especially recommended for children), or a repair course.
+The system can be requested for one day or as part of a 6-7 day program.

 • Rental and shop